Robin B. Wagner is an Attorney at Pitt McGehee Palmer and Rivers

 Before joining the firm, Robin served as a law clerk for the Hon.
 Judith E. Levy of the Eastern District of Michigan.
-And prior to clerking for Judge Levy, Robin clerked for the Hon.
+Prior to clerking for Judge Leavy, Robin clerked for the Hon.
 Michael H. Dolinger, Magistrate Judge, Southern District of New York.
+Robin participates actively in the legal community, currently serving as Secretary of the Civil Rights Law Section of the National Federal Bar Association.

 A native of Baltimore and a third-generation woman lawyer, Robin graduated from DePaul University College of Law in 2014, summa cum laude and Order of the Coif, with a certificate in public interest law.
-During law school she received a scholarship from the Lesbian and Gay Bar Association of Chicago to intern at Lambda Legal after her 1L year, and she received a scholarship from the Public Interest Law Association of Chicago to intern at the ACLU of Illinois after her second year of law school.
-Robin was a staff member of the DePaul Law Review and authored, “Are Gay Rights Clearly Established?
+She interned at Lambda Legal and the ACLU of Illinois during her law school summers.
+Robin also authored “Are Gay Rights Clearly Established?
 The Problem with the Qualified Immunity Doctrine,” 63 DePaul L. Rev. 869 (2014).